Black Rain (1989 American film): Critical response

 A review in Variety stated: "Since this is a Ridley Scott film, Black Rain is about 90% atmosphere and 10% story.
 But what atmosphere!
 This gripping crime thriller about hardboiled N.Y. cop Michael Douglas tracking a yakuza hood in Osaka, Japan, boasts magnificent lensing by Jan DeBont and powerfully baroque production design by Norris Spencer."
 Michael Wilmington of the Los Angeles Times described the plot as "standard '80s schtick" but called the visuals "hellaciously gorgeous" and concluded that "action movies are one genre where clichés can be transcended and execution can triumph over content.
 That's what happens here."
 Rita Kempley of The Washington Post wrote that Scott "approaches this prickly action thriller with the gusto of a sushi chef in a fish storm.
 Unfortunately and typically, he loses sight of his story in this artistic barrage of blood and guts.
 It's a gorgeous, erratic movie most definitely not for those with an aversion to cutlery."

-The film holds a 52% rating on Rotten Tomatoes based on 25 reviews with the consensus: "Black Rain has its fair share of Ridley Scott's directorial flair, but its paint-by-numbers story never rises above genre conventions."
-On Metacritic, it has a score of 56% based on reviews from 18 critics.

 In retrospect, Michael Douglas said: "It was hard to know who to root for.
 And people here were uncomfortable with race stuff and talking about the bomb.
 There was a critic, who'll remain nameless, who called it a racist film.
 I called him up and asked, 'Have you ever been to Japan?'
 He said, 'No', and I said, 'Then what the hell are you talking about?'
 The Japanese loved it.
 I loved it—I thought it rocked from top to bottom."